 The bottom line here is that the ring mount is only for the most dedicated of gimbal users.
 If you’re using a gimbal a lot (like, daily) and have a dedicated smartphone for capturing video, the ring mount might be an ideal solution.
 In any other situation, though, you’ll likely want to stick with the clamp.

-Since the DJI OM 4 and the Osmo Mobile 3 share the design and most features, I am only going to cover new things this gimbal can do.
+Since the DJI OM 4 and the Osmo Mobile 3 share a design and most features, I am only going to cover new things this gimbal can do.

 In order to best take advantage of the DJI OM 4, you’ll need the DJI Mimo app.
 This very large (over 200MB) app acts as both a camera app and a controller for the gimbal itself.
 Because camera settings, gimbal settings, user settings, and editing settings are all in one app, it can get pretty confusing.
 I am happy to say that the Mimo app has only gotten better and easier to use over time, but it’s still a bit of a mess.